-How to Price the Priceless Features of a Pre-war Buildings!
+How To Price the Priceless Features of Pre-War Buildings!

 How to value the price of priceless features found in pre-war buildings?
 The construction time span for these iconic buildings is usually defined as 1900 to 1939, but apartments dating back to the 1880s are often included in the prewar category.